Web Application Development in 2026: Process, Tools and Trends

 Database Development

-The database is where all the application’s data is stored.
-Database development involves designing the database schema (the structure of the data), writing queries, and optimizing for performance and data integrity.
+The database is where all the application's data is stored.
+Database development involves designing the schema (the structure of the data), writing queries, and optimising for performance and data integrity.
 Popular databases include PostgreSQL (relational) and MongoDB (NoSQL).

 Integration

 This step connects all the pieces.
 The frontend, backend, and database are integrated to work as a cohesive system.
-This phase also includes integrating any third party services, such as payment gateways like Stripe or authentication via WeWeb’s Auth0 integration.
+This phase also includes connecting third-party services such as payment gateways like Stripe, authentication providers via WeWeb's Auth0 integration, or any REST and GraphQL API your app depends on.

 Security

-Security is not an afterthought; it’s a core part of the development process.
-Developers implement measures to protect against common threats like SQL injection and cross site scripting (XSS).
-This includes validating user input, hashing passwords, and ensuring secure data transmission.
+Security is a core part of the development process, not an afterthought.
+Developers implement measures to protect against common threats like SQL injection and cross-site scripting (XSS).
+This includes validating user input, hashing passwords, ensuring secure data transmission, and keeping API keys server-side rather than exposed in the client.

 Phase 4: Testing